Setting up a Hosted Payment Page

 Your checkout page skin determines the look and feel of the checkout page, including fonts, colors, and more.
 To set up the page skin, follow the steps:

-6. You can now edit the fonts and colors, upload your company logo, and choose whether to show or hide options like the currency and language menus.
+You can now edit the fonts and colors, upload your company logo, and choose whether to show or hide options such as the currency and language menus.

 Note

-• If a subscription product is on the checkout page, the checkbox for '"Securely store card details for recurring payments or future transactions" will be automatically checked, and the blue button below will say Subscribe.
+- If a subscription product is on the checkout page, the checkbox for '"Securely store card details for recurring payments or future transactions" is automatically checked, and the blue button is: Subscribe.

-• If there are no subscription products on the checkout page, the checkbox will be unchecked and the blue button below will say Submit.
+- If there are no subscription products on the checkout page, the checkbox is unchecked and the blue button is: Submit.

 3. Set up the Callback URL (redirect after purchase)

-When a shopper completes a purchase, you may want to redirect that shopper to a specific URL, like the home page of your website, a product page from your site, or a different page that provides more information or offers to the shopper.
+When a shopper completes a purchase, you may want to redirect that shopper to a specific URL, such as the home page of your website, a product page from your site, or a different page that provides more information or offers to the shopper.

 You can do this by configuring a setting called the Callback URL in your BlueSnap account.
 If you do not set up a Callback URL, the shopper is redirected to the default BlueSnap sale confirmation page.